loadsmart/culture/practices/README.md

 ### Pair Programming

+Recommended being done frequently, but not required.
-Do Pair Programming often and have feedback on your code sooner.
+Pair-programming allow having feedback on your code sooner than code reviews.

 ### Commit / Pull Request Messages